-Leader Lexi Thompson hit with 4-stroke penalty day later at ANA Inspiration
+'Is this a joke?'
+Leader Lexi Thompson hit with day-old penalty at ANA Inspiration

 “It was a hard thing to do.
 To be honest, it made me sick.”

 The LPGA said she breached USGA Rule 20-7c and Rule 16-1b.
-There’s an additional penalty for incorrect scorecards under Rule 6-6d.
-Thompson was penalized two strokes for moving the ball and two strokes for submitting an inadvertent incorrect score.
+She incurred an additional penalty for incorrect scorecards under Rule 6-6d.

 In a matter of seconds the tour’s top American went from a two-stroke advantage over Suzann Pettersen to a two-stroke deficit.